A Brief History of Bank of New Madrid

 In November, 1945 Sam L. Hunter, Jr. joined the bank as Vice President, and in 1962 he was promoted to president after his father retired, a position he held until 1995 when health problems surfaced a few years before his death in November, 1999.
 Sam L. Hunter, Jr.’s banking career spanned a period of more than fifty years and he initiated many of the changes that took place and affected the area during those years.

 In 1995, Sam L. Hunter, III was elected President of Bank of New Madrid and continues to serve as CEO and Chairman today.
-Other officers include Marty McReynolds, President; Marty Boner, Executive Vice President; Latham Hunter, Assistant Vice President, Leah Lawson, Assistant Vice President, Laine Smith, Assistant Vice President and Mortgage Loan Officer; and Tracey Albright, Cashier.
+Other officers include Marty McReynolds, President; Marty Boner, Executive Vice President; Latham Hunter, Vice President, Leah Lawson, Vice President, Laine Smith, Vice President and Mortgage Loan Officer; and Tracey Albright, Cashier.
 The board of directors now consists of eight members: Sam L. Hunter, III., Harriette H. Myers, Sam M. Hunter, Charles E. Palmer, Marty McReynolds, Mary Pat Hunter, Lawrence H. Rost and Marty Boner.

 Throughout the years, bank personnel gradually increased and culminated to over forty employees in 2006, however, in recent years, bank personnel has decreased to just over 30 employees at all three locations.
 The bank does not perceive this as a negative aspect but rather as a positive step guided by the world of technology.
 The bank has found if an employee leaves, it may not always be necessary to replace the employee.
 With the aid of technology it is developing ways to become more efficient with less people.